rifting/WhisperAndroid/README.md

 # WhisperAndroid
 A Wisp protocol client for Android, meant for circumventing censorship in strict environments.
+Works on Android 15+, can work on Android <15 if you use using an older NDK.

 # Compilation
 If you are only changing the frontend, you do not need to recompile tun2socks or libwisp2socks.so unless you would like not to use the prebuilts I've included.